mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 Merge Queue Order
 -----------------

 By default, Marge-bot will merge MRs assigned to it in the assignment order.
 That is, the first MR assigned is the first that is merged.
 There are situations when it is desirable to modify this order.
-To achieve this, Marge-bot respects two priority labels, whose usage is reserved to the :doc:`Octez merge team <merge_team>`:
+To achieve this, Marge-bot respects two priority labels, whose usage is reserved to the :doc:`Mavkit merge team <merge_team>`:

 - ``marge-priority::critical``: is reserved for MRs
   resolving critical production issues (e.g., fixing a blocked CI).